Background

 I'm often in a location where I have poor cell coverage; how can I use the service?

-In cases where cell coverage is not available, use the Duo Mobile App to generate a passcode by selecting the "Show" link in the "Penn State" account in the list.
+In cases where cell coverage is not available, use the Duo Mobile App to generate a passcode by selecting the "Penn State Health" account in the list.
 Use the passcode as your second factor.
 If you're not using a smartphone (and therefore do not have access to the app), generate passcodes in advance.

 Where can I get more information?